 What should you be doing?

-Every business will have different initiatives for reducing the impact of its operations.
+Each public sector organisation will have different initiatives for reducing the impact of its buildings and operations.

-- Energy efficiency: the CRC Energy Efficiency Scheme is a mandatory energy efficiency scheme aimed at improving energy efficiency and cutting emissions in large public and private sector organisations; the Energy Saving Trust provides guidance to business on reducing energy consumption;
+- Energy efficiency: the CRC Energy Efficiency Scheme is a mandatory energy efficiency scheme aimed at improving energy efficiency and cutting emissions in large public and private sector organisations; the Energy Saving Trust provides guidance to the public sector on reducing energy consumption;

 - Sustainable travel: teleconferencing can reduce business travel; incentive schemes can encourage employees to use alternative forms of transport;

 - Sustainable policy and decision making: Defra provides guidance to policy makers on sustainable development impact assessments.

 See Where to go to for advice for more sources of advice, support and guidance.